 In 2012 the Sten K. Johnson Centre for Entrepreneurship established the European Entrepreneurship Education Award through which the centre annually rewards a person or organization that has significantly contributed to the development of entrepreneurship education in Europe.

 European Innovation Academy is an non-profit educational programme in tech entrepreneurship developed in association with professionals of world class partner universities and companies.
-During the 2016 Entrepreneurship Summer Program, Sten K. Johnson Centre for Entrepreneurship will send 5 students to represent the centre in Nice and Turin.
-The students participation in the program is made possible through financial support by Partnerskapet, Lund University School of Economics and Management.
+During the 2016 Entrepreneurship Summer Program, Sten K. Johnson Centre for Entrepreneurship will send 5 students to represent the centre in Cascais and Torino.

 Entrepreneurship research of a high international standard is conducted at Sten K. Johnson Centre for Entrepreneurship, which entails continuous and extensive international exchange between researchers of the centre and scientists worldwide.
 The outcome of our researchers' new insights is advancing the understanding of complex entrepreneurial issues and helping to increase the entrepreneurial success of our students.